Watermaster Plumbing

 Cloudy tap water that doesn’t clear up (like above) – that is also paired with an odd taste – might indicate a deeper problem, in particular, corroding copper pipes.

-Cloudy tap water combined with an abnormal taste can be an issue either isolated to your property’s plumbing system, or it could be further widespread problem amongst your community or neighbourhood.
-Begin with a conversation with your local plumber who can help inspect the cause and advise you on the solution.
+Cloudy tap water combined with an abnormal taste can be an issue either isolated to your property’s plumbing system or a further widespread problem in your community or neighbourhood.

 I have… cloudy tap water that has an unpleasant, gritty texture